kadena-io/pact/docs/en/pact-reference.md

 Namespaces are defined using [define-namespace](#define-namespace).
 Namespaces are "entered" by issuing the [namespace](#namespace) command.

+See [Name restrictions](#namerestrictions) for restrictions on namespace names added in Pact 4.5.

 #### Module declaration {#moduledeclaration}

 [Modules](#module) contain the API and data definitions for smart contracts.
 They are comprised of: